 Japan will buy three Northrop Grumman RQ-4 Global Hawks in its fiscal 2015 budget, the Mainichi newspaper reports.
 The unmanned surveillance aircraft will be operated by a tri-service joint unit at the Misawa airbase in northern Japan, with the aim of entry-into-service after five years, Mainichi says, perhaps referring to full operational capability.
 Estimated costs including ground equipment are about 100 billion yen ($980 million).
 Two U.S. RQ-4s were temporarily deployed to Misawa in May ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Japan To Buy Three RQ-4s: Report".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Japan To Buy Three RQ-4s: Report".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.